-For me, DIY that is an extension of my kitchen, my food sensibility, my frugal nature, it just makes sense.
-And besides, you should feel my soft feet.
+So for me, DIY that is an extension of my kitchen, my food sensibility, my frugal nature, it just makes sense.
+And besides, you should feel our soft feet.

 People newly diagnosed with Type 2 diabetes have so much to learn, at first it’s confounding.
 There’s the food, the glucose testing, the medication, the weight loss, the carbs, the sugars, the insulin.